When People Don't Ask About You In Conversations

 You have a vague sense that "no one" asks about you.
 Are you sure your hunch is true?
 You might be selectively remembering all the times someone didn't ask about you, and filtering out the times they did.
 If you have an insecurity about how unlikable and forgettable you are, or about how everyone is a selfish jerk, your thinking can become skewed to look for evidence your belief is correct.
 Also, if you're feeling unlovable or in need of support, your desire to have others ask about you may be higher, and you'll view the regular amount of interest from them as "not enough".

 Take a few weeks to pay attention to your conversations and observe how much people actually ask about you.
 It may be more than you assumed.
-You might also realize that people don't ask about you only in certain settings or contexts, and that's created the overall feeling that no one ever wants to know how you're doing.
+You might also realize that people don't ask about you only in certain settings or contexts, and that's led to an overall conviction that no one ever wants to know how you're doing.

 Consider the social context